-For the last two years their charming next-door restaurant has played host to residencies like Kettle & Ryan and Henrietta Inman, who’s now bagged herself the head chef gig at the new 26 Grains in Bermondsey.
-Our last meal under Henrietta – smoked salmon with pear, and kale -crusted hake – was, incidentally, 100% delish.
+For the last two years their cosy next-door restaurant has played host to residencies like Kettle & Ryan and Henrietta Inman, who’s now bagged herself the head chef gig at the new 26 Grains in Bermondsey.
+Our last meal under Henrietta – smoked salmon with pear, and kale -crusted hake – was, incidentally, 100% incredible.

 After most of the month under boarding, the refit means that the central island has disappeared, with an open kitchen creating a further sense of space.

-Eagle-eyed readers will have spied a sample menu already up online and – my word – it reads well (recalling revered joints like Pigeon in Hackney).
+Eagle-eyed readers will have spied a sample menu already up online and – my word – it reads well (recalling, in fact, revered joints like Pigeon in Hackney).
 In short, expect the delicate likes of gurnard with fermented fennel and daikon, chickpea pancake with comte, and raw beef with sunflower and parsley.

 If you were at Francis Road’s #WorldCarFreeDay event last Sunday (main pic, above), you may already have tried some items from the new menu, served through a makeshift hatch-in-the-wall.

-In the strict name of research, we tore through all five – and were duly impressed: a plate of fried chicken was crisp-coated tenderness itself, nicely offset by dips and pickled chunks of cucumber, while even better was an umami-packed cod’s roe with that crack-like sourdough.
-Full marks too for the meat-free dishes: leeks with sticky toasted hazelnuts, kale and soft cheese, plus a modern take on an endive, pear and walnut salad.
+In the strict name of research, we tore through all five, and were duly impressed: a plate of fried chicken offered up crisp-coated tenderness itself, nicely offset by dips and pickled chunks of cucumber, while even better was an umami-packed cod’s roe.
+Full marks too for the meat-free dishes: leeks with sticky toasted hazelnuts, kale and soft cheese, plus a thoroughly modern take on an endive, pear and walnut salad.

 So far then, the signs are looking good.
 And Marmelo, if you’re listening, maybe it’s time to open for dinner again, too?
 Jus’ saying.